Finding an online platform to help you sell online is a bit like choosing washing powder at the supermarket.

 The purpose of online selling platforms is to help businesses sell online.
 They may do this by helping vendors create apps and websites optimised for ecommerce, meaning they can make sales without a third party.
 Or they may provide a marketplace where vendors can list their products alongside other businesses.

-On the other hand, the second option allows you to reach the mass market faster.
-The main downside is you’ll be reliant on your chosen platform’s respective algorithms to list your products.
-This means you’ll have shorter periods in the shop window, plus you’ll have to share your profits.
+On the other hand, the second option allows you to reach the mass market faster and generate revenue quickly.
+The main downside is you’ll be reliant on your chosen platform’s respective algorithms.
+This means you’ll have shorter periods in the shop window, while you’ll also have to share your profits with your chosen marketplace.

 Of course, there’s no right or wrong way to start selling online.
 Just bear this in mind as you review the lists below.